Orbital Stability of Periodic Traveling Waves in the $b$-Camassa-Holm Equation: Introduction

 The outline of our paper is as follows.
 In Section \ref{S:basics} we review some basic features regarding the b-CH equation \eqref{e:bch}, including the Hamiltonian structure used in this work as well as the existence theory for periodic traveling wave solution of \eqref{e:bch}.
 Our main stability analysis is contained in Section \ref{S:stab_criteria}, culminating into our main result, Theorem \ref{T:main}.
 Finally, in Appendix \ref{S:Appendix} we establish a technical result used in Section \ref{S:stab_criteria}.

 \

 {\bf Acknowledgments:} The authors would like to thanks Stephane Lafortune and Dmitry Pelinovsky for several helpful discussions regarding the b-CH equations.
 The work of both authors was partially funded by the NSF under grant DMS-2108749.
 MAJ was also supported by the Simons Foundation Collaboration grant number 714021.
+The authors also thank the referees for their thoughtful and helpful feedback, which we believe greatly improved the paper.